 On September 30, 2020, MCAC entered into the Merger Agreement with Playboy, Merger Sub and Suying Liu.
-Pursuant to the Merger Agreement, at the Closing, Merger Sub merged with and into Playboy with Playboy surviving the Merger as a wholly owned subsidiary of MCAC.
-In addition, in connection with the consummation of the Business Combination, MCAC was renamed "PLBY Group, Inc."
+Pursuant to the Merger Agreement, at the closing of the transactions contemplated thereby, Merger Sub will merge with and into Playboy with Playboy surviving the Merger as a wholly owned subsidiary of MCAC.
+In addition, in connection with the consummation of the Business Combination, MCAC will be renamed "PLBY Group, Inc."

 Under the Merger Agreement, MCAC has agreed to acquire all of the outstanding Playboy shares for approximately \$381.3 million in aggregate consideration, comprising (i) 23,920,000 shares of common stock, based on a price of \$10.00 per share, subject to adjustment as described below (the "Closing Payment Shares"), and (ii) the assumption of no more than \$142.1 million of Playboy debt (the "Net Debt Target").
-The number of Closing Payment Shares issuable shall be subject to adjustment at a rate of one share of MCAC common stock for each \$10.00 increment that the Net Debt (as defined in the Merger Agreement) is greater than (in which case the number of Closing Payment Shares will be reduced) or less than (in which case the number of Closing Payment Shares will be increased) the Net Debt Target.
+The number of Closing Payment Shares issuable shall be subject to adjustment at a rate of one share of MCAC common stock for each \$10.00 increment that the Net Debt (as defined in the Merger Agreement) is greater than (in which case the number of Closing Payment Shares will be increased) the Net Debt Target.
 If Net Debt equals the Net Debt Target, then no adjustment will be made to the number of Closing Payment Shares.
 Any adjustment to the Closing Payment Shares shall be in whole shares of MCAC common stock and no adjustment shall be made for any divergence that is in an increment of \$9.99 or less.

-No later than two business days prior to the anticipated Closing Date, Playboy delivered to MCAC a stockholder allocation schedule setting forth each stockholder, option holder and RSU holder as of the closing, and such stockholder's, option holder's and RSU holder's respective percentage of the Merger Consideration.
-Prior to the Effective Time, the Playboy options and RSUs that were outstanding as of immediately prior to the Effective Time accelerated and vested.
-At the Effective Time, by virtue of the Merger (defined herein) and without any further action on the part of MCAC, Merger Sub or Playboy, each Playboy share issued and outstanding immediately prior to the Effective Time was canceled and automatically converted into the right to receive, without interest, the respective percentage of the Merger Consideration issuable to the stockholders in accordance with the stockholder allocation schedule.
-Each outstanding Playboy option was assumed by MCAC and automatically converted into an option to purchase such number of shares of Common Stock equal to the product of (x) the Merger Consideration and (y) the option holder's respective percentage of the Merger Consideration set forth in the stockholder allocation schedule, which shall be reserved for future issuance upon the exercise of such assumed options.
-At the Effective Time, all RSUs that were then outstanding were terminated and subsequently paid, in settlement, such shares of Common Stock equal to the product of (x) the Merger Consideration, and (y) the terminated RSU holder's respective percentage of the Merger Consideration as set forth in the stockholder allocation schedule.
-No certificates or scrip representing fractional shares were issued pursuant to the Merger.
+No later than two business days prior to the anticipated Closing Date, Playboy shall deliver to MCAC a stockholder allocation schedule setting forth each stockholder, option holder and RSU holder as of the closing, and such stockholder's, option holder's and RSU holder's respective percentage of the Merger Consideration.
+Prior to the Effective Time, the Playboy options and RSUs that are outstanding as of immediately prior to the Effective Time shall accelerate and fully vest.
+At the Effective Time, by virtue of the Merger (defined herein) and without any further action on the part of MCAC, Merger Sub or Playboy, each Playboy share issued and outstanding immediately prior to the Effective Time shall be canceled and automatically converted into the right to receive, without interest, the respective percentage of the Merger Consideration issuable to the stockholders in accordance with the stockholder allocation schedule.
+Each outstanding Playboy option shall be assumed by MCAC and automatically converted into an option to purchase such number of shares of Common Stock equal to the product of (x) the Merger Consideration and (y) the option holder's respective percentage of the Merger Consideration set forth in the stockholder allocation schedule, which shall be reserved for future issuance upon the exercise of such assumed options.
+Prior to the Effective Time, and contingent upon the occurrence of the Effective Time, all RSUs that are then outstanding shall be terminated and shall be subsequently paid, in settlement, such shares of Common Stock equal to the product of (x) the Merger Consideration, and (y) the terminated RSU holder's respective percentage of the Merger Consideration as set forth in the stockholder allocation schedule.
+No certificates or scrip representing fractional shares will be issued pursuant to the Merger.
 Stock certificates evidencing the Merger Consideration shall bear restrictive legends as required by any securities laws at the time of the Merger.